JadeJDoucet/adopt-a-pothole/_README.md

 # Adopt-A-Pothole

-> A crowdfunding application whose mission is to restore the streets of New Orleans plagued with potholes.
+> A crowdfunding application which enables New Orleans residents to report and donate to repair potholes in their area.

 ## Team